weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-security-context/README.md

 ### Summary, recommendations and further questions

+1. As search/billing developer,I want to create a pipeline for my tenant (v0.1)

+- We need to create the policies to validate references of pipeline, appRef and clusterRef

 - better access control to gitops clusters is required
 - in case cluster belongs to a tenant, then the manifest should be created withing that namespace in the cluster management